njd5475/slim-ide/CAPABILITIES.md

 ## Missing Capabilities (in priority order)

+* Capability to render a scrollable selectable view of a file anywhere within any window and of any size.
 * Capability for the user to choose to create a new file with a single click if the file they passed to the program to open does not exist and the capability for the user to choose to create all parent directories for new files that do not exist.
 * Capability for code to determine what nearest directory is a code project directory.
 * Capability for the user to know where the current scroll position is so they know approximately how far through the current number of lines they are.